Another Chapter in The Legend of Monsignor Bernard Francis Kellogg, Jr better know to most as "Father Bernie"

 Please remember to feed those who are hungrier than you by giving, at no cost to you.
 Meritable sponsors donate 1.1 cups of staple food for our free clicks.
 By clicking this and the following food buttons, you really do help to save a human life... at no cost to you.

-Share the Shortcuts Way For Life - Global Empowerment!
+Share the Shortcuts Way of Living - Global Empowerment!

 You cannot learn less, so learn more with the Longevity Zen of Health One hundred of these healthiest websites, filled with YOUR healthiest shortcuts to Longevity